genome/ptero-apis/shell-command-lsf.md

 - succeeded
 - failed
 - cancelled

-LSF-specific callbacks:

 - scheduled: the job has been successfully scheduled with LSF
+- error: the service has failed to fulfill its promise to run the job
-- error: the job cannot be run for some reason
+    - the job cannot be run for some reason
         - it could not be successfully submitted to LSF
         - there are no possible hosts that can fulfil the job (e.g. due to large resource requests)
+    - internal inconsistency about job state was detected
+        - e.g. a successful job was found to be failed after querying LSF
+        - e.g. celery result storage backend failure

 Request bodies will be essentially the same, though some fields are not